-TIP: If you find you need additional clothing or equipment, there is a free bus going out to Decathlon in Burgos.
+TIP: If you need additional clothing or equipment, there is a free bus going out to Decathlon in Burgos.

 Because of the weather, it meant some paths that were already rough were even more washed out.
 With the rain, and later the melting snow, some tracks became rivulets which turned to ice overnight making them extremely slippery.